-New Students: Students who wish to enter our program without going through the Basic and Intermediate training classes, or entering into agility classes having had previous training elsewhere, will be evaluated and placed accordingly in the class level best suited to their needs.
+New Students: Students who wish to enter our program without going through the Basic, Intermediate or Foundation Agility training classes, having had previous training elsewhere, will be evaluated and placed accordingly in a class best suited to their needs.

 FOUNDATION AGILITY I

 This is a beginning agility class that teaches handlers the importance of play training, the reward zone, body awareness, circle work, acceleration/deceleration, directionals, handling maneuvers and start lines.
 This class is for dogs 6 months and older.
 Dogs coming into this class must be totally under control off leash, have solid stays, reliable recalls and toy/food drive.

 Thursday 7 PM and Wednesday 8 PM